doitaljosh/tesla-model3-premium-amp-re/README.md

-Tesla Model 3 Premium Amp reverse engineering and A2B demo for EVAL-AD2410WDZ or ADAU1452
+Tesla Model 3 Premium Amp reverse engineering and A2B demo for EVAL-AD2410WDZ or ADAU1452.
+Useful for integration of the Tesla amp into a DIY car audio project.

 ## Status for ADAU1452:
 - Analog audio input to the DSP works via the onboard ADAU1761 codec.